 Whoever came up with this ultra-versatile cross between stockings and traditional pants has saved the sanity of so many people.
 Leggings aren't just comfortable; they also match with tunics, oversized sweaters, and dresses.
 They look great but feel so comfortable, which is a great asset when you're entering data for hours at your computer.
 Pick a pair of solid black leggings that have a touch of a business vibe, as if you were to walk into the office at any moment, and you'll be golden.

 The quintessential business casual shirt for all people, the polo shirt is great for anyone who wants to feel professional but not take it over the top.
 Men's polo shirts can be worn alone or under vests, and they come in so many great colors.
 No matter what happens during your work-at-home day, you can keep yourself in the professional mindset while wearing a polo.
-These are also great for women and suit a variety of seasons and looks.
+These also make for cute work clothes for women and suit a variety of seasons and looks.
 Oh, and they always look great with a cardigan!

 Flannel is the dependable work shirt for the cold days of working solo at home.
 Its brushed cotton traps heat close to your skin so you can focus on the job and not worry about your thermostat—especially when the HVAC guys are over to fix the heating.
 (That's why you're working from home, by the way—because they said they'd be there between 2 and 6).
 You can always depend on a fashionable top like this to keep you feeling work-ready and on task.
 Tuck your flannel shirt in and wear a belt for some extra professional seasoning.
 With this look, you'll be dressed for any surprise video chats coming your way.